-- .1 Sheet metal enclosure, welded corners and formed hinged cover suitable for locking in closed position. - .2 Connection bars to match required size and number of incoming and outgoing conductors as indicated. - .3 At least three spare terminals on each set of lugs in splitters 400 A or less.
+- .1 Sprinkler proof, sheet metal enclosure, welded corners and formed hinged cover suitable for locking in closed position. - .2 Connection bars to match required size and number of incoming and outgoing conductors as indicated. - .3 At least three spare terminals on each set of lugs in splitters 400 A or less.